view and Peter Jones c.1975 Sloane

 and Alexander Plunket-Greene bought the freehold of the

-basement and ground floor of Markham House, formerly The
+basement and ground floor of Markham House, later The

-The shop was an immediate success, largely due to the fact
+an immediate success, largely due to the fact that their

-that their inexperience had them selling their clothes and
+inexperience had them selling their clothes and accessories

-accessories too cheaply, not only affecting their profits
+too cheaply, not only affecting their profits but also annoying

-but also annoying other local retail outlets, a 'mistake'
+other local retail outlets, a 'mistake' that was quickly

 some of her designs were featured in Harper's Bazaar and